aiven/devportal/docs/products/m3db/index.rst

 M3DB plays nicely with other tools that might be in the stack already:

 * Collect metrics with Prometheus; M3DB is designed as a scalable storage backend for Prometheus.
-* Write metrics direct from your applications using the InfluxDB-compatible line protocol.
+* Write metrics direct from your applications using the InfluxDB-compatible wire protocol.
 * Dashboards and query features available using Grafana and PromQL.

 First Steps